Li Da (philosopher): Chinese Communist Party founding

-Li was a founder of the Chinese Communist Party.
+Li was a founder of the Chinese Communist Party (CCP).
 During his time at Shanghai, he met with Chen Duxiu and others and founded what was later called the "Shanghai Committee for the Establishment of the Chinese Communist Party".
-Li founded the first Chinese Communist Party journal in China ("The Communist").
+Li helped to found the journal "The Communist" prior to founding of the CCP.
 The magazine was distributed semi-secretly, using pseudonyms for its writers, printer, distributor, and not disclosing the paper's address.
 Its editorial office was in Li's residence.

-The journal, becoming one of the ideological rallying points of the early Party, was later described by Mao Zedong as a "bright flag".
+In early June 1921, two Communist International (Comintern) representatives, Vladimir Neumann (commonly known as Nikolsky) and Dutch national Henk Sneevliet, also known as Maring, arrived in Shanghai, and urged Li to call various communist cells in the country to come together for a national-level meeting to form a communist party.
+Li subsequently called a meeting to form a national party.
+There were 13 Chinese delegates when the 1st National Congress of the Chinese Communist Party opened on July 23.
+At the time, there were 57 members of the CCP.

-In 1921, the first Congress of the Chinese Communist Party was held, with Li (along with Li Hanjun) representing Shanghai.
+At the founding meeting, Li (along with Li Hanjun) represented Shanghai.
 Li was elected to the Provisional Central Executive Bureau and appointed head of the Party's Propaganda Department.
 Li would later state that at this time in his life, his two major tasks were "first, propaganda and second, organizing the workers."
 Li was tasked with founding the People's Publishing House.
 He was now fully immersed in translation, editing, and publishing, while also writing articles for workers, exposing them to socialism.
 He also became a headmaster for a school for girls established by the Party in Shanghai.

 By this time, Li had established himself as indispensable in spreading Marxist ideas throughout China.
-He chaired the Second Congress of the CCP in July 1922, and in late 1922 Mao Zedong invited him to become principal of the Self-Study University in Changsha, as well as editor of the university's journal.
+He chaired the 2nd National Congress of the Chinese Communist Party in July 1922, and in late 1922 Mao Zedong invited him to become principal of the Self-Study University in Changsha, as well as editor of the university's journal.
 Li became close to Mao during this period.